Sequence Diagrams

 Interaction Use

 Interaction use is an interaction fragment which allows to use (or call) another interaction.
 Large and complex sequence diagrams could be simplified with interaction uses.
-It is also common reusing some interaction between several other interactions.
+It is also common to reuse some interaction between several other interactions.

 Referenced interaction has formal gates.
 Interaction use provides a set of actual gates that must match the formal gates of the interaction.